-The aim of bone conduction headphones isn’t to completely drown out the world.
+The aim of the best bone conduction headphones isn’t to completely drown out the world.
 They’re designed to let you hear your music or audiobooks but continue to remain aware of the sounds in your environment.

 Check out TechRadar's exhaustive guides to the best headphones you can buy today:

 So, how do bone conduction headphones work?
 Essentially, it’s a method whereby transducers are used to send vibrations through your cheekbones and jaw up towards your inner ear.
-Your brain then begins the processing work, turning those sound vibrations into the content that streams through those headphones.
+Your brain then begins the processing work, turning those sound vibrations into the content that streams through the headphones.

-If you’re thinking about investing in a pair of bone conduction headphones for use while exercising, then be sure to check the IP (ingress protection) rating, which will provide an indication of how well they will be able to fend off sweat.
+For example, if you’re thinking about investing in a pair of bone conduction headphones for use while exercising, then be sure to check the IP (ingress protection) rating, which will provide an indication of how well they will be able to fend off sweat.

-Those who will be using the headphones to take calls, but who don’t want interaction with their smartphone while doing so, should look for units with built-in controls and a microphone.
+What's more, those who will be using the headphones to take calls, but who don’t want interaction with their smartphone while doing so, should look for units with built-in controls and a microphone.

 The Aeropex sit at the top of the AfterShokz family, and at the top of our list, offering the smallest and lightest design and a slight step up in sound quality over rival bone conduction headphones.